Shremz/Portfolio/README.md

 ---

 ## 📌 **About This Repository**
 This repository contains the source code for my portfolio website.
-It is built using **HTML, CSS (Bootstrap), and simple JavaScript** to present my professional profile in an elegant and responsive manner.
+It is built using **HTML and CSS (Bootstrap)** to present my professional profile in an elegant and responsive manner.

 ## 🚀 **Features**
 ✅ Responsive design with **Bootstrap**